Collective Impact Labs accelerates ecosystemic change.

 Innovation: Participation & Coordination

-A mission-aligned capital coordination pilot designed to test alternative financing models that reinforce long-term ecosystem health rather than short-term project cycles.
+Resource infrastructure designed to test financing models that reinforce long-term ecosystem health.

 Co-founder and Chief Business Officer